publikwerker/aha/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## path-to-understanding

-my first, official, React app. i made it to help me reach Understanding.
+My first, official, React app.
+The purpose of this was to attach metaphors to the different functions as an aide to help me reach Understanding.

+_Aha_ is more of a conceptual piece.
+The most interesting parts are in the code, itself.
+Using namespacing, I wrote a javascript poem.